Boat and Shore Fishing Access

 The Wisconsin Department of Natural Resources (DNR) created a statewide inventory containing over 2,000 identified public boat access sites and over 100 developed shore fishing sites.
 We provide our inventory information visually through a mapping application and through queries & searches.

 Note: For best performance, a high speed Internet connection is recommended.
 This site uses the Microsoft Silverlight plug-in for your web browser.
 If you do not have the Silverlight plug-in installed, you will be prompted to install it.
+Customers using Google Chrome Version 42.x will need to browse to chrome://flags/#enable-npapi, click the Enable NPAPI setting, and then relaunch their browser to manually enable Silverlight.

 This web mapping application is powered by Geocortex Essentials middleware and provides a robust intuitive platform to display geometry, perform spatial analysis and create custom maps.
 Microsoft Silverlight plug-in must be loaded on the computer for Geocortex Essentials to open.
 Get the free download.